 In the normal course of business all the counterparties having full or partial exposure as past due for more than 90 days are treated as "Stage 3" as per guidelines contained in IFRS 9.
-As on reporting date of this disclosure under Pillar III there was not a single client that having past dues more than 90 days but was not treated as "impaired".
+As on reporting date of this disclosure under Pillar III there was one client that having past dues more than 90 days with total outstanding of SAR 91.6 M but was not treated as "impaired" due to business justifications.